 1. Who am I?

-4. Which Australian player has made the most Premier League appearances?
+2. Which Argentinian has made the most Premier League appearances?

 There you have it; five teasers to test you.
 As always, try and answer them before shouting out Hey Googly, Syria or Alexis.
 Please feel free to pass on the link to your pals so that they can enjoy The Grambler’s footy teasers too.